vdovhanych/trezor-suite/docs/misc/onboarding/onboarding.md

 Invalid device states:
 - Device connected, but in bootloader mode
 - Device connected, but unreadable
-- Seedless device (not handled by onboarding/suite)
+- [Seedless device setup](https://wiki.trezor.io/Enterprise#Seedless_setup) is not not supported in Suite (not to be confused with regular device without seed).

 Invalid transport states:
 - No transport available (Trezor Bridge is not running)